The Most Dangerous Construction Jobs in NYC

 Heavy Machinery Operators

-- Inclusion in Hazard Pay: Often provided when operators handle particularly dangerous equipment like bulldozers, excavators, or trenchers.
+- Inclusion in Hazard Pay: This is often provided when operators handle particularly dangerous equipment like bulldozers, excavators, or trenchers.

 - Training Requirements: OSHA mandates that all operators be certified to use specific heavy machinery, including training in vehicle inspection, load management, and safe operational practices.
 NYC requires additional site-specific safety protocols.

 - Common Injuries: Crush injuries, falls from machines, and being struck by or run over by heavy equipment.
-Heavy machinery accidents can result in fatal injuries due to the size and power of the equipment involved.
+Due to the size and power of the equipment involved, heavy machinery accidents can result in fatal injuries.

 New York’s Leading Construction Accident Law Firm is Ready to Fight for Your Right to Compensation